Anthony Ludovici: Views

 Ludovici was a nationalist, traditionalist and a supporter of eugenics.
 He was also a devoted monarchist who held Charles I in high regard.
 In the 1930s, he gave speeches before English Mistery meetings, some of which were published.

 Later life

 He was on the Selection Committee of the Right Book Club, with Norman Thwaites, Trevor Blakemore, Collinson Owen and W. A. Foyle.

 After the Second World War, Ludovici fell into obscurity.
 In 1936, he had written enthusiastically about Adolf Hitler, whom he had met personally that year, along with many other high-ranking Nazi leaders.
-He was critical of the effect of Jews on the history of England, writing a work under the pseudonym Cobbett, The Jews, and the Jews in England (1938).

 Ludovici was dismissed from his intelligence work on 14 August 1940 and his house was subsequently raided allegedly due to his membership of the political group The Right Club.
 On Friday 8 October 1940, Ludovici was interviewed at Scotland Yard, and then released.

 From 1955 until 1969 Ludovici wrote a series of articles in the monthly journal The South African Observer.
 Topics under his analysis included The Essentials of Good Government in a series of 20 monthly parts, and Public Opinion in England in a similar series.